 Carboniferous limestone at Scarlett – rich in fossils

 An introduction to the geology of the Isle of Man can be found here: https://manxgeology.com

 The coastline it cut by a series of Glens – deeply incised stream valleys tumbling through waterfalls and broad leaf tress to secluded beaches.
 These offer short walk full of interest.
 Dhoon Glen and Glen Maye should not be missed.

 Dhoon waterfall during torrential rain – it is always worth going out!

 John Barker has lived on the Isle of Man for over thirty years and in that time has walked, cycled, run, climbed, dived, watched wildlife and studied the geology of this fantastic rock in the Irish Sea.
-A qualified Mountain Leader and Mountain Bike Leader, John will help you discover some of the Island’s finest trails and tracks.
+A qualified Mountain Leader, Mountain Bike Leader and Blue Badge Tour Guide for the Isle of Man, John will help you discover some of the Island’s finest trails and tracks.